mendix/docs/content/en/docs/appstore/overview/_index.md

 ## 2 Marketplace Home Page {#home}

-The home page is your entry point to the various parts of the Mendix Marketplace.
+The [Marketplace home page](https://marketplace.mendix.com/)  is your entry point to the various parts of the Mendix Marketplace.
 Here you can perform actions such as the following:

+* Search for content via the **Search Marketplace** box on the right side of the header
+* Explore content via the **Content Types** and filters described below
 * Click **My Marketplace** to go to pages presenting your [Marketplace activity](/appstore/overview/my-marketplace/) as well as your company's [private content](/appstore/overview/my-marketplace/#company-content)
 * Click **Get Studio Pro** to get the latest version of [Studio Pro](/releasenotes/studio-pro/)
 * Click **Add Content** to [share new Marketplace content](/appstore/overview/share-content/) you have developed
-* Search for content via the **Search Marketplace** box on the right side of the header

 {{< figure src="/attachments/appstore/overview/overview/home-page.png" >}}